AllureOfTheStars/Allure/PLAYING.md

                 /|\       /|\
                1 2 3     b j n

-SHIFT (or CTRL) and a movement key make the hero run in the indicated direction, until anything of interest is spotted.
+SHIFT (or CTRL) and a movement key make the selected hero run in the indicated direction, until anything of interest is spotted.
 '5' and '.' skip a turn.
 Melee, searching for secret doors and opening closed doors can be done by bumping into a monster, a wall and a door, respectively.